What is WLI?

 Here’s a summary of the WLI staff and interns’ activities in 2019.
 Chris Rostron was invited by national NGO, Ramsar France, to participate in their flagship World Wetlands Day event.
 The WLI colleagues at the Lac du Grand Lieu hosted the event, with 125 guests taking part, including Ramsar Association France, the CEPA focal point…

-Migratory Birds Day, May 2017 schools and birds project.
+Migratory Birds Day, May 2017 Connecting Birds and Schools project.
 We facilitated 6 schools and wetland centres to take part, with a final skype conference call between three of the schools.
 WLI internship: Our intern, Patricio Guerrero from Chile, started in June, replacing our previous intern Abdallah Khazene.
-Chilean exchange partners came to work…
+Chilean exchange partners came to…

 Search the WLI website